Mandatory time tracking – this will change in 2024

 2. “Start, end and duration of employees’ daily working hours”

-So it is not enough to simply write down that you have worked 8 hours.
-It must also be documented when working hours began and when you finished work.
+It is therefore not enough to simply write down that you have worked 8 hours.
+You also need to document when you started working and when you finished.

 3. “on the day the work is performed”

 The working time must be recorded immediately on the respective day.
 For example, you cannot simply enter the times in a table at the end of the week.
-There are exceptions in certain cases, for example through collective agreements or works and service agreements.
-Working hours must then be recorded by the end of the week at the latest.
+There are exceptions in certain cases, for example collective agreements or works and service agreements.
+In these cases, working hours must be recorded by the end of the week at the latest.

 4. “to record electronically”